Canisius Golden Griffins: Mascot

 Canisius' mascot is the Golden Griffin.
 The college adopted it in 1932, after Charles A. Brady ('33) wrote a story in a Canisius publication honoring Buffalo's centennial year as a city.
 Brady wrote about Rene-Robert LaSalle's Le Griffon, the first European ship to sail the upper Great Lakes, built here in Buffalo.
 The name stuck, and Canisius' mascot was born.

 According to GoGriffs.com, the griffin is a "mythical creature of supposed gigantic size that has the head, forelegs and wings of an eagle and the hindquarters, tail and ears of a lion."
 It represents values such as strength, vigilance, and intelligence, all of which befit a college and qualities that one would look for in students and athletes alike.

 Pro-football venue

-The College was also the home field of the Buffalo All-Americans of the early National Football League.
+Canisius was also the home field of the Buffalo All-Americans of the early National Football League.
 Around 1917, Buffalo manager, Barney Lepper, signed a lease for the team to play their home games at Canisius College.
 The All-Americans played several of their games at Canisius before relocating to Bison Stadium in 1924.